baiwi21/Writing-Portfolio/README.md

 ## What I Do

-I create structured, user-friendly documentation that helps:
-- Users understand and use products efficiently
+I create structured and user-friendly documentation for software products, helping both users and developers understand and use systems efficiently.
-- Developers integrate and work with APIs

-I focus on clarity, usability, and real-world documentation scenarios.
+My focus:
+- Clear user documentation
+- Developer-friendly API docs
+- Real-world documentation scenarios

 ---